qcode-software/qcode-tcl/doc/filters.md

 This filter also updates the anonymous session if it is more than an hour old.

-See [Authentication](/doc/auth.md) or more information on sessions and the authentication process.
+See [Authentication](/doc/auth.md) for more information on sessions and the authentication process.

 ### Usage